jonpaul108/LC_intermediate/02-Intermediate-Prompts/02-Strings/02-String-Prompts.md

 * language: javascript
 * title: Backwards

-### !
+### !question

-Iterate from the end of the given word to the first index to create a reversed string.
+Iterate from the end of the given word `str` to the first index to create a reversed string.
 Return the reversed string.

-**Do not use String.split method.**
+**Do not use String.split or Array.reverse methods.**

 ```js
   console.log(backwards('lla')); // => 'all'